kriszyp/msgpackr/README.md

 msgpackr supports `undefined` (using fixext1 + type: 0 + data: 0 to match other JS implementations), `NaN`, `Infinity`, and `-Infinity` (using standard IEEE 754 representations with doubles/floats).

 ### Dates
-msgpackr saves all JavaScript `Date`s using the standard MessagePack date extension (type -1), using 32-bit if useTimestamp32 options is specified or 64-bit or 96-bit depending on the date.
+msgpackr saves all JavaScript `Date`s using the standard MessagePack date extension (type -1), using 32-bit if useTimestamp32 options is specified or using the smallest of 32-bit, 64-bit or 96-bit needed to store the date without data loss.

 ## License